Health Lifestyle

 iStock.com/Kativ

 Popeye ate spinach at his most stressful moments, which is fitting because spinach is another food that can combat hypertension.
-A 2015 study found that giving healthy adults a single serving of spinach soup per day was able to significantly lower both systolic and diastolic blood pressure after just seven days.
+A 2015 study found that giving healthy adults a single serving of spinach soup per day significantly lowered both systolic and diastolic blood pressure after just seven days.
 If you’re wondering, the control group got similarly hued asparagus soup, which was extremely low in nitrates.
 They also experienced a drop in blood pressure, but not nearly as large as the spinach group.

 To reap the benefits of spinach for blood pressure, give these recipes a go: